Buy a pass online at www.eurail.com or www.raileurope.com, load it into the Railplanner app and activate any time in the next 11 months. More info. |

 -

 Child - for kids under 12.
-Children 4-11 inclusive get a free Eurail pass when accompanying someone on an Adult pass, although they still need to pay any relevant reservation fees.
+Children 4-11 inclusive get a free Eurail pass when accompanying someone on an Adult pass, although they still need to pay reservation fees.
 On some retailer's website this is shown as 'family'.
-You have to have an Adult pass to get the free Child passes, you can't get them with Youth or Senior passes.
+You have to buy an Adult pass to get the free Child passes, you can't get them if you buy a Youth or Senior pass.

 -